 Homeowners cite several reasons for revamping their bathrooms.
 Some do so because the bathrooms in their homes don’t meet their needs and preferences.
 Others remodel their bathrooms because their existing ones are in disrepair.

 Quite a few say they just can’t stand to look at their old bathrooms any longer.
-Many are simply celebrating the fact that they finally have the resources to carry out such a project after years of hoping and planning.
-Regardless of their reasons, one of the main considerations for a bathroom remodel is which type of bathtub to have installed.
+Many are celebrating finally having the resources to carry out such a project after years of hoping and planning.
+Regardless of their reasons, one of the main considerations for a bathroom remodel is the type of bathtub to install.

 Bathtubs: Exploring Your Options

-Until fairly recently, homeowners had few choices when it came to bathtubs because the traditional clawfoot design was the only option available.
-Popularized during the late 1800s, this type of bath literally began as nothing more than an enamel-covered horse trough with decorative feet attached to the bottom.
+Until recently, homeowners had few bathtub choices because the traditional clawfoot design was the only option available.
+Popularized during the late 1800s, this type of bath began as an enamel-covered horse trough with decorative feet attached to the bottom.
 Of course, it quickly became the epitome of style and luxury.

 In the 1920s, built-in tubs entered the mix.
 They’re the ones we know so well today.
-Built-in tubs are surrounded by walls on three sides whereas freestanding models are detached.
+Walls surround built-in tubs on three sides, whereas freestanding models are detached.
 These days, you’ll find an extensive selection of bathtubs made of various materials.
 Both types of baths have their benefits and disadvantages.

 Comparing Built-in Baths and Freestanding Tubs

-When it comes to flexibility and freedom of choice, many people insist freestanding tubs are the clear winners.
+Regarding flexibility and freedom of choice, many insist freestanding tubs are the clear winners.
 They can essentially be installed anywhere in the bathroom as long as it’s possible to tap into the plumbing from the desired location.
 You could have a freestanding tub installed near a window, in a secluded corner, or even in the middle of the room under some circumstances.
-At the same time, you can design the remainder of the bathroom around the location of the tub.
+At the same time, you can design the remainder of the bathroom around the tub’s location.

 Built-in baths don’t offer quite the same level of freedom.
 They must be installed against a wall and have either walls or dividers on two additional sides.
-This can save a certain amount of space in bathrooms where square footage is limited, but it leaves little flexibility.
+This can save a certain amount of space in bathrooms with limited square footage, but it leaves little flexibility.
 That said, the design of the space surrounding a built-in tub can certainly add a great deal of style and beauty to a bathroom.

-Though many standalone tubs follow the conventional clawfoot design, a number of more conventional alternatives are available as well.
+Though many standalone tubs follow the conventional clawfoot design, several more conventional alternatives are available.
 Some stand on solid pedestals rather than feet.
 Others take on a bowl-like appearance.
 Those newer designs often meld well with more contemporary bathrooms.